 Role at ANSTO

-Dr. Dioni I. Cendon is a research scientist with the Institute for Environmental Research.
+Dr. Dioni I. Cendon is a environmental research scientist.
 Obtained a BSc in Geology (Crystallography and Mineralogy) from the UAB (Barcelona, Spain) in 1992.
 He undertook pre-doctoral studies in Crystallography solving structures of para-disubstituted benzene compounds.

 Doctoral studies followed at the Institute of Earth Sciences (IJA/CSIC) on the isotopic evolution of sulfate in seawater during the Cenozoic.